HappyChainDevs/happychain/packages/sdk-firebase-web3auth-strategy/README.md

 # Firebase + Web3Auth Social Account Providers

+> To be consumed exclusively by the frame

 This package provides the logic used for Firebase social accounts (google login) along with Web3Auth EVM provider.
-This takes advantage of the Web3Auth MPC CoreKit
+This takes advantage of the Web3Auth MPC CoreKit.

 -   https://github.com/Web3Auth/mpc-core-kit
 -   https://web3auth.io/docs/sdk/core-kit/mpc-core-kit